sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ## Architectural Roles/Components
 This document suggests a variety of players in a cooperative ecosystem; known as SACM Components.
 SACM Components may be composed of other SACM Components, and each SACM Component plays one, or more, of several roles relevant to the ecosystem.
 Roles may act as providers of information, consumers of information, or both provider and consumer.  {{fig-notional}} depicts a number of SACM components which are architecturally significant and therefore warrant discussion and clarification.

+### Manager
+The Manager acts as the control plane for the SACM ecosystem; a sort of high level component capable of coordinating the actions, notifications, and events between components.
+The manager controls the administrative interfaces with the various components of the ecosystem, acting as the central point to which all other components will register and advertise their capabilities.
+It is the responsibility of the manager to control a component’s access to the ecosystem, maintain an inventory of components attached to the ecosystem, and to initiate the various workflows involved in the collection and/or evaluation of posture attributes.

+The manager should maintain the master set of capabilities that can be supported within the ecosystem.
+These are the various collection, evaluation, and persistence capabilities with which components may register.
+The manager is responsible for assigning topics for each of the capabilities that are supported, as registering components subsequently subscribe to, or configure service handlers for, those topics.

+The manager may act as the user interface to the ecosystem, providing user dashboards, inventories, component management, or operational controls within the boundary of responsibility.

 ### Orchestrator(s)
-Orchestrator components exists to aid in the automation of configuration, coordination, and management for the ecosystem of SACM components.
-The Orchestrator performs control-plane operations, administration of an implementing organization's components (including endpoints, posture collection services, and downstream activities), scheduling of automated tasks, and any ad-hoc activities such as the initiation of collection or evaluation activities.
-The Orchestrator is the key administrative interface into the SACM architecture.

-Topic authorization policies established by the Integration Service should dictate that only the component acting as the Orchestrator has access to receive messages on the administrative topic(s) used for component onboarding (i.e. the `/orchestrator/registration` topic).
+Orchestration components provide the manager with resources for delegating work across the SACM ecosystem.
+Orchestrators are responsible for receiving messages from the manager, e.g. posture attribute collection instructions, and routing those messages to the appropriate “actions”.
+For example, an orchestrator may support the capability of translating posture collection instructions using the Open Vulnerability and Assessment Language (OVAL) and providing those instructions to OVAL collectors.
+An orchestrator may support the capability of initiating policy evaluation.
+Where the Manager is configured to ask a particular set of questions, those questions are delegated to Orchestrators, who are then capable of asking those questions using specific dialects.

 ### Repositories/Configuration Management Databases (CMDBs)
 {{fig-notional}} only includes a single reference to "Repositories/CMDBs", but in practice, a number of separate data repositories may exist, including posture attribute repositories, policy repositories, local vulnerability definition data repositories, and state assessment results repositories.
-These data repositories may exist separately or together in a single representation, and the design of these repositories may be as distinct as their intended purpose, such as the use of relational database management systems or graph/map implementations focused on the relationships between data elements.
+These data repositories may exist separately or together in a single representation, and the design of these repositories may be as distinct as their intended purpose, such as the use of relational database management systems (RDBMS) or graph/map implementations focused on the relationships between data elements.
 Each implementation of a SACM repository should focus on the relationships between data elements and implement the SACM information and data model(s).

 ### Integration Service
 If each SACM component represents a set of capabilities, then the Integration Service represents the "fabric" by which SACM components are woven together.
 The Integration Service acts as a message broker, combining a set of common message categories and infrastructure to allow SACM components to communicate using a shared set of interfaces.
 The Integration Service's brokering capabilities enable the exchange of various information payloads, orchestration of component capabilities, message routing and reliable delivery.
 The Integration Service minimizes the dependencies from one system to another through the loose coupling of applications through messaging.
 SACM components will "attach" to the Integration Service either through native support for the integration implementation, or through the use of "adapters" which provide a proxied attachment.